Corrin Campbell: Biography

 Hailing from Duluth, Minnesota, Corrin joined the United States Army and served as a bass guitar player and vocalist in the Army Band Field.

 In addition to regular bandsman duties, she also participated in the 2003 U.S. Army Soldier Show: a 90-minute live musical review showcasing active duty soldiers.
 The show assembled in six weeks and then toured for 7 months in the continental United States, Cuba, and portions of Korea.
 Crowds would range from 100 to 13,000 people.
 During this time she was featured in promotional TV and radio interviews while on tour, and also performed behind Wynonna Judd at the 2003 Army Birthday Ball.

 From 2004 to 2005, she deployed with the 1st Cavalry Division to Baghdad in Operation Iraqi Freedom II.
 As a lead singer of the rock group, band leader of the jazz combo, and bass player of the Latin band, nearly every day contained a musical mission.
 Most days consisted of travel by Blackhawk to entertain soldiers across Iraq.
 She was featured at many high-profile shows, including the farewell parties of General Ricardo Sanchez and Ambassador Paul Bremer.
 She also met and opened for Robin Williams, Ted Nugent and Toby Keith when their USO tours came through Baghdad.

 Campbell served three years with the Maryland National Guard Band before returning to active duty in November 2009.
-She then served with the Army Materiel Command Band at Aberdeen Proving Ground, Maryland.
+She then served with the Army Materiel Command Band at Aberdeen Proving Ground in Maryland.
 It was while stationed here that Campbell was selected to play at Lilith Fair in Columbia, Maryland.

 Campbell relocated to the Nashville, Tennessee area when the Army Materiel Command Band moved to Redstone Arsenal, Alabama in November 2010 and was employed as the featured artist with the U.S. Army Musical Outreach Team until March 2017.

 On January 7, 2017, Campbell announced to her fans, the Campbell Corps, that her band, Dash|Ten, is breaking up, and that she was leaving the Army.

 "First, Dash|Ten has come to an end.
 I (Corrin) am leaving the Army in just a couple months.
 I've had an incredible career and so many amazing opportunities.
 It is what brought me to you!
 However, Steve and Pete are staying in the Army to continue on, and that means we have to part ways."